"Can anyone suggest where I can get some CISSP practice questions?"

 I haven't really taken all of the below test engines to provide a thorough review, but the ones I do highlight are the ones I can actually vouch for in terms of quality and reliability.

-These are my #1 recommended practice questions:
+My #1 recommended practice questions:

-These are the practice questions, in my opinion, which are closest to the exam in terms of solidifying concepts - I model my own practice questions after them.
+These are the practice questions, in my opinion, which are closest to the exam in terms of solidifying concepts - I model my own CISSP practice questions after them.

 The Sybex practice questions are a classic and about 95% of those studying for the CISSP have taken them.

 I took Clement's practice questions when I was studying for my own exam.
 Good amount of questions with explanations and citations.
+These will be updated to match the new topics soon.

 I heard this test engine provides plenty of questions along with some explanations.